AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 ℹ️ Export the members' details of the team at the specified `TEAM_INDEX`. <br>
 ℹ️ The index refers to the index number shown in the displayed teams list.

-**Acceptable values for each parameter:**
-1. TEAM INDEX: Must be a positive integer which is not greater than the number of teams in the address book.
-   It must not be blank.

 Examples:
 - `team 1` updates the contact list to show the members of the first team.